 The Community Foundation, a local philanthropic foundation, provides funding for individuals desiring to demolish their properties without City funding.
-If the property owner contributes \$500, the Community Foundation will provide a grant to cover the remaining demolition costs, up to \$3,000.
+The Foundation provides up to \$500 towards the \$3,000 total demolition cost.
 The Byerly Foundation provides funding for economic development, quality of life and education projects but do not accept unsolicited applications.
 Funds raised and utilized by the Butler Heritage Foundation are currently restricted to the renovation of the Butler campus.
 There are no other foundations that provide funding for housing development; however, there are national foundations that provide funding for very specific projects, such as historic preservation, affordable housing and even community engagement.
 This option should be explored for optional funding for redevelopment in South Hartsville.
 However, it should be noted that foundations are not long term funding sources for housing redevelopment initiatives, and should be viewed as catalyst funding to long term redevelopment initiatives.